 The nine Regional Professional Development Centers (RPDCs) continue to be a resource for addressing training needs.
 DCI partners closely with the RPDC Directors who are integral to the CST process.
-As the CST and the district identify needs for training, the CST Facilitator will reach out to a RPDC consultant holding the needed expertise to provide training.
+As the CST and the district identify needs for training, the facilitator will reach out to a member of the CST (an RPDC consultant) holding the needed expertise to provide training.

-Missouri DESE
+Missouri DFSF